caoilte/spray-routils/README.md

 + Handle Timedout requests ([see Spray Docs][spray-timeout-handling]) and then log them
 + Ensure Routes that timeout don't also log on completion (ie log access twice - [see this Google Groups Discussion for background][spray-timeout-discussion])
++ Ensure Routes that throw exceptions have their access logged consistently with routes that do not

 The ```LogAccessRouting``` Spray Routing trait uses custom directives to manage a ```Map[HttpRequest,Count]``` and ensure that HttpRequests are only logged once - either by your routes, or by the timeout route.